AIM ImmunoTech Inc. [AIM] – Don’t lose sight of the bigger picture

 AIM ImmunoTech Inc. [NYSE:AIM]: Analyst Rating and Earnings

-Stock traders often pay close attention what Wall Street analysts have to say about a potential investment.
-For AIM ImmunoTech Inc. [AIM], the latest consensus recommendation available followed its financial results for the fiscal quarter ending in 9/29/2019.
+Equities traders oftentimes stay updated on what leading stock market analysts say about a potential stock purchase.
+When it comes to AIM ImmunoTech Inc. [AIM], the most recently available average analyst rating is from the quarter that ends in 9/29/2019.
 On average, stock market experts give AIM an Buy rating.
-The average 12-month price forecast for this stock is $2.17, with the high estimate being $6.50, the low estimate being $2.00 and the median estimate amounting to $3.00.
-This is compared to its latest closing price of $2.05.
+The average 12-month price forecast for this stock is $2.06, with the high estimate being $6.50, the low estimate being $2.00 and the median estimate amounting to $3.00.
+This is compared to its latest closing price of $1.86.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for AIM ImmunoTech Inc. [AIM] is sitting at 5.00.
 This is compared to 1 month ago, when its average rating was 5.00.